Fractured Magic: Chapter Six

 “Anytime.”

 Gareth squinted at the stranger.
-With one of his eyes beginning to swell shut, he couldn't make out any features in the darkness.
+With one of his eyes swelling, he couldn’t make out any features in the darkness.
 “Should we, erm...alert the authorities?
-Surely we can't just leave them here.”
+Surely, we can’t just leave them here.”

 He could feel the stranger’s stare, even if he couldn’t see it.
 He fidgeted, uncomfortable, when the stranger let out a disbelieving laugh.
 “The authorities?
 Really?”